`s

 * `@visual_layout_content` renders the page content (templates and sections).

-* `@bagisto_vite([...], 'awesome-theme')` includes theme assets correctly.
+* `@bagistoVite([...])` includes theme assets correctly.

-## Header and Footer Components
+## Header and Footer Regions

 ```text